ccnskycai/EffiPlat/docs/design/components/database_design.md

     name TEXT NOT NULL,
     type TEXT NOT NULL, -- 'server', 'network_device', etc. status TEXT NOT NULL DEFAULT 'in_use', -- e.g., 'in_use', 'in_stock', 'retired'
-    created_at TEXT, -- GORM handles timestamp
+    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Use appropriate timestamp type
-    updated_at TEXT  -- GORM handles timestamp
-    -- Other common fields can be added here if applicable across types );
+    updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP -- REMOVED ON UPDATE for SQLite compatibility );
 CREATE INDEX idx_assets_type ON assets(type);
 CREATE INDEX idx_assets_status ON assets(status);